aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Actions/DoActionTap.md

 - entity.`overrideanim` set to true
 - entity.`animstate` set to 108
 - If `icecle` is null:
     - `icecle` is initialised to be a new instance of `Prefabs/Objects/icecle`.
-This has a tag of `icecle` which has the following effect:
+This has a tag of `icecle`
-        - Hazard's OnTriggerEnter when `type` is `Water`: Creates an ice platform
-        - [Switch](../../Entities/NPCControl/ObjectTypes/Switch.md), [StencilSwitch](../../Entities/NPCControl/ObjectTypes/StencilSwitch.md) and [WaterSwitch](../../Entities/NPCControl/ObjectTypes/WaterSwitch.md)'s OnTriggerEnter: allows to `hit` the switch
-        - [Geizer](../../Entities/NPCControl/ObjectTypes/Geizer.md)'s OnTriggerEnter: allows to freeze the geizer
     - `iceclesize` is reset to 0.0
 - `icecle` position is set to the player position + (0.0, 4.0, 0.0) + `lastdelta` * 2.0
 - Yield all frames until `iceclesize` reaches 1.0 where it is increased by TieFramerate(0.05) before each frame yield (so this lasts ~20.0 frames).
 Before a frame yield, the following also happens: